Winning numbers drawn in $521 million Mega Millions jackpot

-The winning numbers were drawn Friday night in the $521 million Mega Millions jackpot.
+The winning numbers were drawn Friday night in the $521 million Mega Millions jackpot, and the sole winner bought his or her ticket in New Jersey.

 No one lucked out in Tuesday's drawing, so the prize jumped from $458 million to $521 million with a $317 million cash option.